KaranVishwakarma-1807/Read-Your-Game-Color/README.md

 Recommendations are intended as a discovery guide, not a final verdict.
 A strong match suggests that a game aligns with the player’s stated preferences; an unexpected match can offer a rewarding new perspective.
 The best next game is ultimately the one that feels right to the player.

+## Asset Attribution

+The page icons used in `assets/icons/` were sourced from [Icons8](https://icons8.com/).
+Their use is subject to the applicable [Icons8 license and attribution requirements](https://icons8.com/license).
+If these icons are used under Icons8’s free terms, retain the required Icons8 attribution when publishing the project.
+Game artwork is not covered by this attribution note and will be reviewed separately.

 ---

 **Play Your Color — Discover Your Gaming DNA.**